swaroopkml96/100-days-of-code/log.md

 **Today's Progress**: Started a web-app to manage students and courses in a university.

 **Thoughts:** I'm using Flask and bootstrap for the first time.
 Getting the forms to not overlap was harder than I thought.

+### Day 1: December 8, 2018

+**Today's Progress**: Continued working on the web-app to manage students and courses in a university.
+The app can now display students and courses (both all and one at a time).
+Also, now handling POST request to add new students and courses, but still using hard-coded data.

+**Thoughts:** With flask-wtf encoding elements of a FieldList as seperate keys, parsing the request keys to create a list is messier than I like.
+I'm sure there's a better way to do this.